 Arguments:

-, case filtering is ignored and all cases will be considered in computing the statistics.
+* full (logical): If set to TRUE, case filtering is ignored and all cases will be considered in computing the statistics.

 Output: